 4. Set a Shopping Limit

 Make it a habit to avoid buying things on impulse.
 If you find yourself wanting an expensive coat you stumbled upon at the mall, wait a day or two and see if you’re still thinking about it.
 And in the meantime, look online for printable coupons or promo codes from coupon apps you could apply to save money on the purchase.

-It can be easy to forget about our automatically reoccurring monthly bills.
+It can be easy to forget about our automatically recurring monthly bills.
 If you have a gym membership that you’ve always had but never use it may be time to cancel it.
-Additionally, if you have cable but find yourself mostly watching Netflix see if it makes sense to cancel your cable bill.
-Spending $100 a month on cable may not seem like a lot on a monthly basis but that's $1,200 a year you could be saving!
+Additionally, if you have cable but find yourself mostly watching Netflix, see if it makes sense to cancel your cable bill.
+Spending $100 a month on cable TV may not seem like a lot on a monthly basis but that's $1,200 a year you could be saving!
 Eliminating the extra expenses you rarely use could make a significant difference in your budget.

 7. Embrace DIY Projects